Stuart Forster suggests some of the best restaurants in Tenerife for traditional Canarian cuisine.

 Go Eat Do’s YouTube video about dining at Restaurante Régulo in Puerto De La Cruz.

 Enjoy the Canarian cuisine when you visit Tenerife.
-Please feel welcome to recommend any restaurant or dish that you particularly enjoy visiting in the comments field below.
+Please recommend any restaurant or dish that you particularly enjoy in the comments field below.

 Hotels in Tenerife